ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

 \paragraph{Retrieval Latency by Dataset.} Table~\ref{tab:retrieval-latency} reports the average per-query latency (in seconds) of each retrieval method across all eight datasets.
-The measurements were taken on an Apple M2 Max CPU with 64GB memory.
-Latency varies depending on window length, number of channels, and database size, but the relative ranking remains consistent: DTW is consistently the slowest, Moment-small is the fastest, and Mantis offers a balanced trade-off between speed and retrieval quality.
+Measurements were taken on an Apple M2 Max CPU with 64GB memory.
+Although latency varies with window length, number of channels, and database size, the relative ranking remains consistent: DTW is the slowest, Moment-Small is the fastest, and Mantis offers a balanced trade-off between speed and retrieval quality.

-\paragraph{Per-Class Evaluation.} In Table~\ref{tab:zeroshot} of the main paper, we report only the overall accuracy and macro F1 score for each dataset.
-ZARA consistently achieves high per-class accuracy and F1, showcasing its ability to distinguish a wide range of behaviors by leveraging structured knowledge and retrieved evidence.
-In contrast, baseline methods often show much lower F1 scores than accuracy, indicating a tendency to favor familiar classes seen during pretraining.
-This underscores ZARA’s stronger generalization to unseen activities in a more balanced and interpretable manner.
-To further assess performance consistency across different activity types, we provide detailed per-class accuracy in Figure~\ref{fig:per-class-results}.
+\paragraph{Per-Class Evaluation.} Table~\ref{tab:zeroshot} in the main paper reports only the overall accuracy and macro F1 for each dataset.
+To further assess performance consistency across activity types, we provide detailed per-class accuracy in Figure~\ref{fig:per-class-results}.
+ZARA consistently achieves strong per-class performance, reflecting its ability to distinguish a wide range of behaviors through structured knowledge and retrieved evidence.
+By contrast, several baselines exhibit substantially lower F1 than accuracy, indicating a bias toward dominant classes.
+This further highlights ZARA's stronger and more balanced generalization across HAR activities.

-\section{Predefined Features}
+\subsection{Predefined Features}

-To support feature-based reasoning and retrieval, we extract a comprehensive set of handcrafted features from each sensor channel (6 axes per sensor + 2 magnitude channels).
-These features cover both time- and frequency-domain characteristics, designed to capture fine-grained temporal, statistical, and spectral patterns in motion signals.
-The full set of features used for each channel is summarized in Table~\ref{tab:feature_list}.
+To support feature-based reasoning and retrieval, we extract a comprehensive set of handcrafted features from each sensor channel (6 axes per sensor plus 2 magnitude channels).
+These features span both the time and frequency domains, and are designed to capture fine-grained temporal, statistical, and spectral characteristics of motion signals.
+The full feature set used for each channel is summarized in Table~\ref{tab:feature_list}.

-\section{Prompt Template}
+\subsection{Prompt Template}

-Below we provide the full prompts used by ZARA to query the LLM during inference.
-These cover all stages of reasoning, First Feature Selector (Figure~\ref{fig:choose_features_prompt}), Evidence Pruning (Figure~\ref{fig:evidence_prompt}), Second Feature Selector (Figure~\ref{fig:feature_prompt2}), and Decision Insight (Figure~\ref{fig:decision_prompt}), along with their corresponding inputs and output formats.
-While the exact wording may vary slightly across datasets or instances, the underlying structure is consistent throughout all experiments.
+Below we provide the full prompts used by ZARA during inference.
+These prompts cover all stages of the reasoning pipeline: the First Feature Selector (Figure~\ref{fig:choose_features_prompt}), Evidence Pruning (Figure~\ref{fig:evidence_prompt}), the Second Feature Selector (Figure~\ref{fig:feature_prompt2}), and Decision Insight (Figure~\ref{fig:decision_prompt}), together with their corresponding inputs and output formats.
+Although the exact wording may vary slightly across datasets or instances, the overall structure is consistent throughout all experiments.